 If it’s your first time filing as a freelance worker and you can’t get your paperwork together by the tax deadline, you have options.
 This is also the case if you wind up owing thousands of dollars because you haven’t been paying quarterly taxes.

 File an extension: The most important thing to know about filing an extension is that it’s an extension to file, not an extension to pay.
-You will still owe interest on any unpaid amount past the April 18 deadline, including additional penalty fees.
-The good news is the failure-to-pay penalty is now 0.5 percent per month on the balance due, instead of the previous 5 percent.
-Be sure you file your extension form prior to April 18 and file your taxes by October 16.
+You will still owe interest on any unpaid amount past the tax-return deadline, including additional penalty fees.

 Tracking your expenses is the key to owing as minimal as possible come tax time.
 These expenses can then be deducted from what you owe so, ideally, you end up getting money back, rather than owing more.